Article first published in August 2015, updated April 2019

 This shift to mobile has made the use of preheader text an important consideration for any marketer using email to grow sales and revenue.

-In this post, we’ll explain what preheader text is, why you should use it and how to write effective preheader text to help your email marketing campaigns get opened and acted upon.
+Read on to discover what preheader text is, why you should use it, and how to write effective preheader text to help your email marketing campaigns get opened and acted upon.

-A preheader is the short summary text that follows the subject line when an email is viewed in the inbox.
-Many mobile, desktop and web email clients provide them to tip you off on what the email contains before you open it.
+A preheader is the summary text that follows the subject line when an email is viewed in the inbox.
+Many mobile, desktop, and web email clients provide them to tip you off on what the email contains before you open it.
+Users are using this feature to screen their emails, while marketers are using it as an opportunity to make an impression.
 Here’s an example in Gmail: